u6f7c/u6f7c.github.io/_pages/about.md

   - /about.html
 ---

-I am a sophomore student in Wuxi Taihu University now.
-After completing my undergraduate studies, I would like to continue my graduate studies.
+I am a sophomore student in Wuxi Taihu University now.&emsp;After completing my undergraduate studies, I would like to continue my graduate studies.

 <br>